urban india caught up in parking muddle

-Open parking areas are majorly topped with asphalt surfaces which add to the urban heat island effect raising temperatures of the micro environment thus impacting energy usage.
-Paved parking be it covered or open increases impervious surfaces in a city thus reducing recharge of ground water.
+Open parking areas are majorly topped with asphalt surfaces which add to the urban heat island effect raising temperatures of the microenvironment thus impacting energy usage.
+Paved parking is covered or open increases impervious surfaces in a city thus reducing the recharge of groundwater.

 Free and low priced abundantly available parking goes much against the principles of Transit Oriented Planning aimed at compact development along transport corridors.